py-why/dodiscover/README.md

     * networkx
     * pywhy-graphs

+For explicitly representing causal graphs, we recommend using `pywhy-graphs` package, but if you have a graph library that adheres to the graph protocols we require, then you can in principle use those graphs.

 ## User Installation

 If you already have a working installation of numpy, scipy and networkx, the easiest way to install dodiscover is using `pip`: